-This information will help you get ready for your prostate biopsy with ultrasound under anesthesia (medication to make you sleep during a procedure).
-It will also help you know what to expect after your biopsy.
+This information will help you get ready for your prostate biopsy with ultrasound under anesthesia.
+Anesthesia is medicine to make you sleep during a procedure.
+It will also explain what to expect after your biopsy.

 About your prostate